 by Ro Kumar

 Although gardeners are becoming increasingly obsessed with composting, you’d be surprised how much plastic is still involved in gardening these days.
 From the tools, to the containers, to the storage, pesky plastic tends to be involved along every step of the way.

-I manage a blog about urban farming and sustainability called localblu .
-The inspiration for this blog started in 2010, when my family and I converted our suburban house into a sustainable farm.
+In 2010, my family and I converted our suburban house into a sustainable farm.
 As part of the shift towards a more green lifestyle, we wanted to avoid the use of plastics.
 There are many reasons to avoid plastic while gardening.
 Most concerning, however, is the possibility of plastics leaching toxins into the soil, which can in turn enter our food.

 Here are some simple and easy tips to avoid using plastics while gardening:

 1. Use a seed blocker to start your seedlings

 Seed blockers are an easy way to start your seedlings without using any container at all.
 Although they are available in many stores these days, you may have to go online to buy one.
 Simply pack your starter soil (example: a mix of compost, coco fiber, and vermicompost) into the seed blocker.
 Then, pull the handle of the seed blocker.
 A block of soil will be pushed out of the device.
 Just drop your seeds into the block and add some more soil on top.
 You’re done!
 You can leave the block outside for sprouting, or plant it directly into the soil.